imransal/GymBox/README.md

 - [PixaBay](https://pixabay.com/photos/box-sport-men-training-male-1514845)
     - Hero images taken from Pixabay stock image library.

 - [MDBootstrap](https://mdbootstrap.com/)
     - I used for Google Maps.

 - [OpacityCode](https://opacitycode.blogspot.com)
     - I referred to them for help on my footer.
 - [Stackoverflow](https://stackoverflow.com/)
-  - I referred to Stackoverflow to fix my hr dividers.
+  - I referred to Stackoverflow to fix my hr dividers and help on responsiveness of images and text on the facilities page.

 ### Code